Ph.D. Recipients Since 2000

 David Hamblin: "A Social History of Protestantism in Colombia, 1930-2000."

 Robert Surbrug: "Thinking Globally: Political Movements on the Left in Massachusetts, 1974-90."
-Currently Instructor in History, Bay Path College, Longmeadow, MA.
+Currently Associate Professor of History, Bay Path College, Longmeadow, MA.

 Timothy Willig: "Restoring the Thin Red Line: British Policy and the Indians of the Great Lakes, 1783-1812."
-Currently Assistant Professor of History, Indiana University South Bend.
+Currently Associate Professor of History and Department Chair, Indiana University South Bend.

 Barbara Fox: "Rejuvenating France: The Creation of a National Youth Culture After The Great War."
 Currently Associate Professor of History, Suffolk County Community College, Long Island, NY.